SadisticSun/RealTimeWeb/Week-2/README.md

 # Real-time Web App with Spotify & Twitter integration

+## TO DO (required)
+1. Use better data model (mongo?)
+2. Catch network loss.
+What happens when connection between server and client is lost for a short while?
+3. Multi-user/multi-client support
+4. Deploy to Heroku/Now/DigitalOcean
+5. Elaborate documentation (with code and comments)

 ## About the app
 This application is the result of the assignments for the course Real Time Web.
 The assignment was to create a webapplication that renders data from an external source (API) of one's own choosing and create a real-time connection between the server and the client to send data from the API.